bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 ## Implementation

-The SDK stores the timestamp of the evaluation's execution.
+The SDK stores the`EvaluatedAt` value indicating the timestamp of the evaluation's execution.
-When GetEvaluations is called again, the timestamp is sent to the server as a request parameter.
+When GetEvaluations is called again, that timestamp is sent to the server as a request parameter.

 The server checks it against the updatedAt value of the feature flags, and only evaluates those that have been updated since the previous evaluation.